ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Authority Comparison  {#sec-compare-auth}

 The `a` field comparison tests for trust path termination.
-If the authority of the first ECT is a trust anchor for the authority of the second ECT, the second ECT is valid.
+If the authority of the first EPT is a trust anchor for the authority of the second EPT, the second EPT is valid.
-If the authority values are identical, then the second ECT is valid.
+If the authority values are identical, then the second EPT is valid.

 ### Name Space Comparison  {#sec-compare-ns}